genner-lab/Masoko-eDNA-population-structure/README.md

 KrakenUniq/22m-25_report.txt  Output from KrakenUniq

-Bacteria_KrakenUniq.txt Percentage of reads from each microbial order in each sample
+KrakenUniq/Bacteria_KrakenUniq.txt Percentage of reads from each microbial order in each sample

-Topten.txt Percentage of reads from the overall top ten most prevalent microbial order in each sample, across all samples.
+KrakenUniq/Topten.txt Percentage of reads from the overall top ten most prevalent microbial order in each sample, across all samples.

 **scripts**